Department of Accounting

 Current faculty information can be located on the Cleveland State University Faculty Profile page.

-The primary aim of the program is to develop competent accountants, knowledgeable in the areas of professional practice financial accounting/audit and tax.
+The primary aim of the program is to develop competent accountants, knowledgeable in the areas of professional practice accounting/audit and tax.
 The program accommodates students on a full-time or part-time basis.

 This program appeals to four general classifications of students:

-- Undergraduate accounting majors who wish to broaden their knowledge of accounting and expand their expertise in financial accounting/audit or taxation.
+- Undergraduate accounting majors who wish to broaden their knowledge of accounting and expand their expertise in accounting/audit or taxation.